OlivierLD/raspberry-coffee/NMEA-mux-WebUI/small-server-extended/README.md

 ```
  $ ./builder.sh
  ```
 and follow the instructions in the console.
+Look into the script for technical details, nothing's hidden.

 ---